MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-docker-webapp.md

 [!INCLUDE [version-lt-eq-azure-devops](../../../includes/version-lt-eq-azure-devops.md)]

-Using Azure Pipelines, you can build, test, and automatically deploy your web app to Azure Web App for Containers.
+Using Azure Pipelines, you can build, test, and automatically deploy your web app to an Azure App Service Web App container on Linux.
 In this article, you will learn how to use YAML or Classic pipelines to:

 > [!div class="checklist"]
 >
 > - Build and publish a Docker image to Azure Container Registry
-> - Create a Web App for Containers
+> - Create an Azure Web App
-> - Deploy to Azure Web App for Container
+> - Deploy a container to Azure App Service
 > - Deploy to deployment slots

 ## Prerequisites